 Sandra emphasizes that each individual deserves his or her own treatment.
 Every human being is unique and by acting in the right way in a specific situation, you bring out the best in your employees and give them confidence that they can do it.
 In the end, you want them to be able to work independently on what they were hired to do."

 In her webinar Sandra explained step by step how you can get the best out of your employees through situational leadership.
-This free interactive session took place on the 27th of August.
+This free interactive session took place on 27 August 2019.
 Look it back here!Link

 As a manager it is important to know what is going on in a team.
 In other words, it is possible to have a well-functioning team in which all members are fully connected.
 However, it is not always easy to find out what the team members are really concerned about.